 Chef de Cuisine Fabrizio Aceti was the creative and talented chef behind a healthy and flavourful vegan fine dining experience at Le Beaulieu.
 We enjoyed a 4 course set menu that was adapted from the existing vegetarian menu with just a few changes to ensure the meal was 100% plant based.

 We started with a dish of heirloom baby tomatoes, gazpacho sauce, basil sorbet and tofu; a vibrant, healthy and delightful looking bowl of goodness.
 A generous twist of Phu Quoc pepper was added upon serving which contrasted well with the sharp and savoury taste of the tomatoes.
-The tofu was light and creamy and the sorbet delivered sweetness as did the tomato gazpacho that was the final element to this wonderful dish.
+The tofu was light and creamy and the sorbet and tomato gazpacho delivered a little sweetness to this wonderful dish.

-Next up was a Dalat artichoke stuffed with vegetables, fresh herbs and a truffle dressing.
-The aromas were the first thing we noticed with the Vietnamese herbs and truffle permeating the air in a heavenly way.
-Steaming hot vegetables including courgette, beetroot, carrot, broccoli and squash were seasoned perfectly, and with the earthy truffle and fragrant herbs, tasted divine.
-We dug deeper to find a divine layer of creamy artichoke and then pulled all the leaves away for the final artichoke laden delight.
+Next we were served a Dalat artichoke stuffed with vegetables, fresh herbs and a truffle dressing.
+The aromas were the first thing we noticed with the Vietnamese herbs and truffle filling the air in a heavenly way.
+Steaming hot vegetables including courgette, beetroot, carrot, broccoli and squash were seasoned perfectly.
+Combined with the earthy truffle and fragrant herbs, it all tasted divine.
+We dug deeper to find a layer of creamy artichoke and then pulled all the leaves away for the final artichoke laden delight.
 This was a wonderfully delicious and tactile dish packed with the freshest vegetables from Dalat, ‘the garden of Vietnam’.

 A pretty plate of seasonal mushrooms fricassee, pomme paillasson, polenta and parsley jus topped with fried garlic arrived next.
-The contrast of flavours and textures worked very well together with the meaty oyster mushroom, softness of the polenta and smoothness of the mild, fresh parsley jus combining perfectly with the crunchy potato and crispy garlic.
-Finished with delicate, nutty and light ‘crisps’ that were bright green in colour, this dish was very moreish and something we would happily eat again and again.
+The contrast of flavours and textures worked very well together with the meaty oyster mushroom, softness of the polenta and smoothness of the mild, fresh parsley jus mixing perfectly with the crunchy potato and crispy garlic.
+Finished with delicate, nutty and light ‘crisps’ that were bright green in colour, this dish was very moreish.
+Definitely something we’d happily eat again and again.

-For dessert we were served marinated red fruit with mint, orange gel, cacoa nibs, a crunchy biscuity mille feuille, berries sauce and mango sorbet which was again finished at the table with twist of Phu Quoc pepper.
-Often, vegan dessert can be disappointing and we end up ‘enjoying’ an uninspiring fruit salad which although healthy and often tasty is in our opinion not a ‘real’ dessert.
-We can safely say that our final course at Le Beaulieu was far from disappointing in fact this dessert was both memorable and delicious.
+For dessert we were served marinated red fruit with mint, orange gel, cacao nibs, a crunchy biscuity mille feuille, a mixed berries sauce and mango sorbet which was again finished at the table with twist of Phu Quoc pepper.
+Vegan dessert can sometimes be disappointing (we’re talking about you, uninspiring fruit salad).
+We can happily say that our final course at Le Beaulieu was far from disappointing, in fact this dessert was both memorable and delicious.

-Who doesn’t love an explosion of sweet and sharp, spicy and sour paired perfectly with crunchy, nutty and chocolatey flavours sat alongside rich fruitiness to create a cacophony of taste and texture sensations?
+Who doesn’t love an explosion of sweet and sharp, spicy and sour paired perfectly with crunchy, nutty and chocolatey flavours sat alongside rich fruitiness to create a medley of taste and texture sensations?

-The whole experience at Le Beaulieu was friendly and helpful whilst being efficient and professional but certainly not over bearing which for us is the ideal way to enjoy our meal, the staff were knowledgeable about the ingredients and each dish was personally finished by Chef with a twist of pepper or a drizzle of olive oil; we loved it.
+The whole experience at Le Beaulieu was friendly and helpful whilst being efficient and professional.
+The staff were knowledgeable about the ingredients and each dish was personally finished by Chef with a twist of pepper or a drizzle of olive oil; we loved it.

 A vegan breakfast feast at ‘Spices Garden’.

-We took breakfast at Spices Garden and were treated to an excellent vegan breakfast.
+We took breakfast at Spices Garden and were treated to an excellent vegan start to the day.
 There was a selection of teas, freshly made coffee, and a basket of fresh vegan bread (and even vegan ‘butter’) with homemade jams.
 The coffee was strong and freshly ground by world renowned brand Illy.
-Coffee in Vietnam isn’t always vegan as we wrote about in our post Is vietnamese coffee vegan so it’s always good to check what’s being served.
+Coffee in Vietnam isn’t always vegan (read all about in our post Is vietnamese coffee vegan ) so it’s always good to check what’s being served.

 To compliment the ‘Energizer’ shots offered upon entry to Spices Garden you could choose from a wide choice of freshly made juices including orange, passion fruit and pineapple and a delicious green ‘Detox’ concoction containing spinach, banana, orange and peach.
 There were also cereals (with vegan soya milk) and an extensive selection of fresh and dried fruits, nuts and a sweet, zingy strawberry sauce which made our usual breakfast fruit plate just that little bit more interesting, healthy and delicious.